microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 This challenge has multiple, independent sub-challenges.
 Complete each of them to complete the Data Volumes challenge.

-In the first sub-challenge you will deploy the sample pod using Azure Disk as a PVC, verify that it works and kill the pod and kill the node to see the impact.

-In the subsequent sub-challanges, you will deploy new pods with different scenarios (e.g. Azure Files with NFS as a PVC; Azure Disk using an existing disk as a PV; etc.) and perform the same verification, killing the pod and then killing the node.
+Instead of creating all of the required Kubernetes resources from scratch, the first set of resources are given to you to deploy and should work as-is.
+In subsequent sub-challenges, you must clone and modify the working example to fit the challenge requirements.

 The architecture for the sample pod is:

 * 1 pod with 2 containers
   * busybox-writer: every 1 second, will append the current timestamp to /mnt/index.html.
 This simulates an application writing data to a local filesystem.
   * busybox-reader: Listens on port 80 and returns the contents of /mnt/index.html.
 This simulate an application serving the data from the local filesystem.
 * 1 service of type LoadBalancer
   * This provides an external endpoint for busybox-reader so the user can see the latest timestamp

 ![AKS Volumes](Resources/aks-volumes.png)

 ### Sub-Challenge 1: Azure Disk with PVC

+Deploy the sample StatefulSet using Azure Disk as a PVC, verify that it works and kill the pod and kill the node to see the impact.

 For this challenge:
 * View the existing and default Storage Classes on your cluster